 Even with the help of Tor and technologies like PGP encryption, being a whistleblower is a risky business.
 You can even accidentally leave digital fingerprints in Word documents, photos and other forms of electronic evidence.

 A whole host of technologies is used to protect our identities.
 But the cornerstone of it all has to be the humble VPN.
 You shouldn’t use Tor without a VPN.
+We strongly recommend you to use CyberGhost VPN.
 That is, unless you want to signal to everyone that you’re accessing a network meant to hide your identity.
 That’s not the sort of attention any prospective whistleblower wants.